SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/subgraph/tableIterator.md

 First add the Input Gem on which you want to Iterate over.
 For this, simply use an existing Dataset or create a new [Source Gem](/docs/Spark/gems/source-target/source-target.md) pointing to your Metadata table.
 You can run this Source Gem to see the data your loop would be running for.

-Now, Drag and Drop the **(1) Table Iterator** Gem from the Subgraph Menu, and connect it to the above created Source Gem.
+Now, Drag and Drop the **(1) Table Iterator** Gem from the Subgraph menu, and connect it to the above created Source Gem.

 ![Create_table_iterator](img/Create_table_iterator.png)